-A hearty, delicious and budget friendly Lentil and Kale Soup that’s vegetarian and gluten free.
+This spicy lentil soup with kale is a hearty, delicious and budget friendly lentil soup recipe.
 Plus, it’s made in one pot for easy clean up!
 It’s like a little bowl of goodness for your tummy.

-This Lentil and Kale Soup was originally posted in July 2015, but has been updated.
+This Spicy Lentil Soup with Kale recipe was originally posted in July 2015, but has been updated.

 This soup was made for Monday.
 Monday gets a bad rap sometimes but think about it, if there wasn’t a Monday, then Friday wouldn’t be so special.
 Monday is taking one for the team.
 And if Monday wasn’t a thing, would Tuesday be the new Monday?
 This is too much for today…..